 Bayan Group Shareholders

 |Investor||Ownership (%)||Filing Date|

-PLEASE NOTE: Information comes from the companies’ available annual reports (2009 to 2016) and websites, as well as other public and subscription-based information sources.
+PLEASE NOTE: Information comes from the companies’ available annual reports and financial reports (2009 to 2017) and websites, as well as other public and subscription-based information sources.

 Occasionally, where information is incomplete, assumptions must be made about data and these were made in a consistent manner and in good faith.
 While we endeavoured to gather and include all relevant deals, we cannot guarantee the completeness of the information presented.